-Installing via DVD media
+Installing via Disc media

-To create a bootable DVD media that will install the target system image into a target system, select $DVD \ lnstaller$ from the toolbox on the left side of the RedHawk example.session - RedHawk Architect × F ile E dit T ools H elp 🖻 🗎 🖺 🔞 🏟 Image Size: 1063.7 MB (53% of 2.0 GB) 2.0 GB Select Software Deploy via Installation DVD Configure Image Use this page to create a bootable DVD (or DVD ISO) that can be used to install the image on target systems.
-Build Image Customize Image Create DVD Create ISO Image Burn ISO Image Deploy Image An installation DVD ISO image will be created for the current target system image.
-USB Devices The disk devices specified on the Configure File Systems page will be installed on the target system. 🗓 USB Installer ISO Image Options DVD Installer Serial Console: none Automatically install image to disk when ISO is booted PXE Installer Encrypt installation image (password required to install) → 💻 PXE Diskless ISO Image File: /var/lib/architect/isos/example.session-install-DVD.iso e Remote Sync Virtual Machines 😥 Make ISO Image
+To create a bootable disc media that will install the target system image into a target system, select Disc Installer from the toolbox on the left side of the RedHawk example - RedHawk Architect × F ile E dit T ools H elp 🖻 🗎 🗎 🕤 🤅 🥺 🤢 👯 🛃 Estimated Image Size: 876.5 MB (43% of 2.0 GB) 2.0 GB Select Software Deploy via Installation Disc Configure Image Build Image Use this page to create ISO images and burn them to optical media that can be used to install the image on targe systems. t Customize Image Create Disc Create ISO Image Burn ISO Image Deploy Image An installation ISO image will be created and burned to a disc for the current target system image.
+USB Devices The disk devices specified on the Configure File Systems page will be installed on the target system.
+USB Installer Disc Options Disc Installer Serial Console: none 👻 • PXE Installer Automatically install image to disk when disc is booted Encrypt installation image (password required to install) → 💻 PXE Diskless Device: /dev/sr1 - Speed: Maximum - @Rescan Devices ] Remote Sync Virtual Machines Make Installation Disc

 Architect main window.
-This will display the Deploy via Installation DVD page, as shown in the following figure.
+This will display the Deploy via Installation Disc page, as shown in the following figure.

-Figure 1-83 Deploy via Installation DVD Page
+Figure 1-83 Deploy via Installation Disc Page

-Choose Create DVD tab to directly burn a DVD that will install the target system image onto DVD media.
+Choose Create Disc tab to directly burn a disc that will install the target system image onto disc media.
 No ISO image will be saved on disk in this mode.

 Choose Create ISO Image tab to create an ISO file that contains an installer image.
-This ISO image can be later burned to DVD, or it may be useful with other tools or for long term storage.
+This ISO image can be later burned to a disc, or it may be useful with other tools or for long term storage.

-Choose Burn ISO Image tab to burn a previously created ISO image to DVD media.
+Choose Burn ISO Image tab to burn a previously created ISO image to disc media.

-Check the box labeled Automatically install image to disk when DVD is booted in the Create DVD tab or the Automatically install image to disk when ISO is booted in the Create ISO Image tab, to create a DVD or ISO that will install the target system image onto a target system without any prompting or user interaction.
+Check the box labeled Automatically install image to disk when disc is booted in the Create Disc tab or the Automatically install image to disk when ISO is booted in the Create ISO Image tab, to create a disc or ISO that will install the target system image onto a target system without any prompting or user interaction.
 In the "Installing via USB drive" section, starting on page 1-66, there is a full description of this option.